gaurang-tatva/engineer-AI-react-app/README.md

 Post listing app in react with redux and material UI:

 - Setup the application base using `create-react-app` which provide default linting tool(eslint) for code format.
-- Implemented grid view with search, sort and pagination facility.
+- Implemented grid view with search and pagination facility.
 - User can view post.
 - .env used for the application configuration.
 - Test cases are generated using the `react-test-renderer`.